Power in Puerto Rico largely restored after islandwide blackout

 Justo González, an executive deputy director of the power authority, said Wednesday that the blackout was caused by a private contractor when a bulldozer downed a transmission line while trying to remove a collapsed tower.

-The subcontractor involved in Wednesday's and last week's failures was fired and would no longer be helping with restoration efforts, Quiñones said Wednesday.
+The subcontractor involved in Wednesday's and last week's failures was fired and will no longer be helping with restoration efforts, Quiñones said Wednesday.

 Puerto Rico Gov. Ricardo Rosselló said in a statement Wednesday that he had suggested the power authority cancel the contract with the subcontractor responsible for the outage.